PacLII [Home] [Databases] [WorldLII] [Search] [Feedback] [Report an error] [F.A.Q.]

 35. Registration of leases

-36. Lessor’s consent to dealing with lease
+36. Lessor's consent to disposition of leased land

 37. Holding over